USASpending.gov Scraper avatar

 USASpending.gov Scraper

-Extract federal spending data from USASpending.gov.
-Search contracts, grants, loans, and awards by keyword, agency, recipient, and date.
+Extract federal spending data from USASpending.gov including contracts, grants, loans, and awards.
+Filter by keyword, agency, recipient, amount, and time period.

 Pricing